 Natural anti-fungals like citridrops (I put these drops in my water as well as irrigate my sinuses with them) oil of oregano, caprylic acid etc

 L- Glutamine – helps repair the lining of the intestines

 Beta Glucan Allergy Formula by NSC is great if you have food allergies.

 DGL – Licorice Root – supposed to be great for leaky gut and even for reflux but I have tried to use this twice and have had allergic reactions so start slow.

 Juicing fresh vegetables

 Bone Broth-if you don’t like the idea of making your own, many health foods now have them ready to go, I am also seeing bone broth in powdered form now which can be added to soups and smoothies.

 Sprouted seeds – I have been tossing Chia seeds in baked goods and smoothies.
 It helps support the good bacteria you are trying to grow in your gut

 Disclaimer- I am not a physician, I cannot help individuals with a personal plan or advice, I can only write about my experience.
 Please consult your physician when starting any new diet or supplement, and never forgo seeing your doctor in in lieu of internet advice.
 I was not compensated for this post, but there are affiliate links in which I get a percentage on sales of products I use myself.
+But again only on the products I am using.
 Opinions are all my own, and I would never recommend any supplement or brand I didn’t personally love, use, and have benefited from.